Join Us

 3. Enhanced Adhesion for Subsequent Coatings

 Phosphating creates a textured surface that enhances the adhesion of any future coatings, such as paints or lubricants.
 This adhesive property prevents peeling and flaking, ensuring the lock maintains its protective layers over extended periods.
-The smoother and more even application of these coatings leads to overall better performance and durability.
+The smoother and more even application of these coatings leads to overall better performance and durability, which is supported by research showing that many high-end locks rely on this process for optimal functionality.

 4. Increased Fatigue Strength

-Metals undergo numerous stress cycles during their functional life, especially in locks which are frequently engaged and disengaged.
+Metals endure numerous stress cycles during their functional life, especially in locks that are frequently engaged and disengaged.
 Phosphating can improve the fatigue strength of the lock’s material, allowing it to endure more stress before failures occur.
 This enhancement leads to a more robust lock that can withstand years of regular use.
+Industry professionals often cite increased fatigue resistance as a primary benefit of phosphated locks.

 5. Facilitated Lubrication